 The Cahokia were an Algonquian-speaking tribe of the Illinois confederacy who were usually noted as associated with the Tamaroa tribe.
-At the time of European contact with the Illinois Indians, they were located in what would become the states of Illinois, Iowa, Missouri, and Arkansas.
+At the time of European contact with the Illinois Indians, they were located in Illinois, Iowa, Missouri, and Arkansas.

-Another earlier tribe also referred to as Cahokians, built one of the largest man-made earthen structures in America, as well as a large city.
+Another earlier tribe, also referred to as Cahokians, built one of the largest man-made earthen structures in America and a large city.
 Referred to today, as the Cahokia Mounds State Historic Site, it was inhabited from about A.D.
 700 to 1400.
-Built by ancient peoples known as the Mound Builders, the city’s original population was thought to have been only about 1,000 until about the 11th century when it dramatically expanded.
+Built by ancient peoples known as the Mound Builders, the city’s original population was thought to have been only about 1,000 until about the 11th century, when it dramatically expanded.
 At its peak, from 1,100 to 1,200 A.D., the city covered nearly six square miles and boasted a population of as many as 100,000.